Ofadiman/data-structures/readme.md

 added to the stack is the first one to be removed.
 It can be thought of as a collection of items, where new items can be added, and existing items can be removed from the top of the stack.
 It supports the following operations:

-- `Empty` - This operation clears all items from the stack.
+- `Empty`: Remove all elements from the stack.
-- `IsEmpty` - This operation returns true if the stack does not have any items.
+- `IsEmpty`: Check if the stack is empty, returning true if empty and false otherwise.
-- `Peek` - This operation returns the top element of the stack without removing it.
+- `Peek`: Return the top element of the stack without removing it, or return an error if the stack is empty.
-- `Pop` - This operation removes the top element from the stack.
+- `Pop`: Remove and return the top element of the stack, or return an error if the stack is empty.
-- `Push` - This operation adds an element to the stack.
+- `Push`: Add a new element to the top of the stack.
-- `Size` - This operation return the information about current number of items in the stack.
+- `Size`: Return the current number of elements in the stack.

 **Stack data structure use cases:**